W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Tags and Text notes - alignment will not work as intended if you rotate the north - I already made it work on non-perpendicular sections and elevations, but still not on plans!
 Tags and Text notes - copying leader settings from memory might not work on sections and elevations as intended.
-Vertical Views - sadly for now they work only on elevations.
-I am on it.
-I never needed to use it on sections and  they are somehow diffrent (You can rotate them in 3d) it is way more complicate to edit them.
-I blocked them (you can still select them but I will skip them while adjusting the rest)

 ### Problems not on To-Do List:

-Full support for older versions (2020, 2021, a few in 2022) – You are able to download the tool, but some buttons might not work (for example title lines, tags, legends1)
+Full support for older versions (2020, 2021, a few in 2022) - You are able to download the tool, but some buttons might not work (for example title lines, tags, legends1)

 Your support will help improve this app!